Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "More reason to get you stronger, little friend," Ferd told him.

 "Not now, mate," Wilde reminded him.
-"Besides, we’ve got *plenty* of gear to keep you weighted down...remember how I said we’re pre-breathing oxygen?"
+"Besides, we’ve got *plenty* of gear to keep you weighted down... remember how I said we’re pre-breathing oxygen?"

 Tumik sighed, looking crestfallen in a very literal way. "...We bring tanks, then."